desklib/react-flashcards/README.md

 -   **Hint System:** Offer hints to help users when they're stuck.
 -   **Bookmark/Favorite:** Allows users to save and revisit key flashcards.
 -   **Sound:** Incorporate audio clips for language learning or auditory feedback.
--   **Timer:** Set a timer for each flashcard to challenge users under time pressure.

 -   **Shuffle:** Randomize the order of flashcards to ensure varied learning sessions.

 ## Structure of a Flashcard